Metaswitch/clearwater-readthedocs/docs/SNMP_Alarms.md

     Orchestration (MANO) layer monitors these statistics, compares them to its configured thresholds, and raises alarms on that basis.

-This document focuses on the SNMp notifications we generate - threshold alarms are the responsibility of something external.
+This document focuses on the SNMP notifications we generate - threshold alarms are the responsibility of something external.

 ## Alarm Configuration